JanaSchwarzerova/HorGeneVis/README.md

 Function to generate a heatmap from a matrix.

 ## Example Usage
-HorGeneVis contains example data which were used to demonstrate its function.
+`HorGeneVis` contains example data which were used to demonstrate its functionality.
 Use `HorGeneVis_example_data()` function to access them.
 ```r
 # Example data